Master's in Emergency & Disaster Management

 Marc has also worked internationally, most recently for The Children's Hospital Trust in Cape Town, South Africa, where he served as the planning lead for a five-member consulting team tasked with identifying priorities for improving pediatric healthcare in the Western Cape (population approximately 7.4 million).
 His team brought together public health, medical, and academic leaders from numerous regional institutions, including the University of Cape Town, the Red Cross War Memorial Children's Hospital, the Western Cape Government, and others, working collaboratively on their plan and recommendations.

 He is a born and raised New Yorker, but currently calls Northern Virginia home.
-He lives in Fairfax County, Virginia, with his wife Tara and daughter Madeline.
+He lives in Fairfax County, Virginia, with his wife and daughter.
 He is active in his church and his daughter’s Girl Scout troop, and serves as a Team Rubicon volunteer.
 He has published articles and presented nationally on emergency management and public health preparedness-related topics.
 He spends time outdoors whenever he can, and loves to travel to historically-significant or sports-related destinations whenever possible